 Cash - Insurance Proceeds

-The Pastoral Center holds the insurance proceeds resulting from a fire at one of the parishes.
-These proceeds are being held for the related parish and will be disbursed as repairs are made to the damaged property.
+The Pastoral Center held the insurance proceeds resulting from a fire at one of the parishes.
+These proceeds were being held for the related parish and were disbursed as repairs were being made to the damaged property.

 Accounts Receivable